Shanka

-Shanka is a 1993 Indian Bengali action film directed by Salilmoy Ghosh starring Chiranjeet, Robi Ghosh, Subhendu Chatterjee and Rajeshwari.
-Chiranjeet essayed an honest cop who tries to rescue his wife who accidentally committed murder from both the dark side of the law and an evil criminal.
+Shanka is a 1993 Indian Bengali action film directed by Salilmoy Ghosh starring Chiranjeet, Robi Ghosh, Subhendu Chatterjee and Rajeshwari Raychowdhury.
 The film has musical score by Shyamal Bandyopadhyay.

 Synopsis

 Amit Sen is an honest police officer who lives with his wife Seema.
 Things take a turn in their peaceful life when Seema is forced to kill Changez in self defense but unable to reveal the truth to Amit.
 However, Changez accidentally drops some diamonds in her house which she is unaware of.
 Shamsher Singh, Changez's boss, harasses her for those diamonds.
 In due course, Seema is arrested.
 The rest of the film deals with the tactics employed by Amit to nab the culprits and rescue his wife from the dark side of the law.